jlbcontrols/Flintium/README.md

 ## Setup
 * Open Git Bash in /Ignition/data/projects folder, and run ```git clone https://github.com/jlbcontrols/Flintium```
-* Import UDTs into Ignition, and then import instance tags.
-Flintium's UDTs and tags are stored as a folder structure to improve merging.
+* Import UDTs into Ignition.
+Flintium's UDTs are stored as a folder structure to improve merging.
 They must be imported using the tool on project window: Flintium/Administration/ExportImportTags.
-See Flintium Wiki page [Exporting & Importing Tags](https://github.com/jlbcontrols/Flintium/wiki/Exporting-&-Importing-Tags) for more info.
-The UDTs and tags are located in /flintium-tags/FlintiumTypes and /flintium-tags/FlintiumInst, respectively.
+See Flintium Wiki page [Exporting & Importing UDTs](https://github.com/jlbcontrols/Flintium/wiki/Exporting-&-Importing-UDTs) for more info.
+The UDTs are stored in the /flintium-tags/FlintiumTypes folder.
+* Import the example instance tags using the Ignition Designer's built-in tool.
+The tags are saved as /flintium-tags/FlintiumInst.json, which should be imported into the default provider's root folder.
-* Import tag group files located in the /flintium-tags/FlintiumTagGroups folder using the Ignition Designer's built-in tool
+* Import tag group files located in the /flintium-tags/FlintiumTagGroups folder using the Ignition Designer's built-in tool.
-* Create a Logix Driver device called "plc1" on the gateway webpage
+* Create a Logix Driver device called "plc1" on the gateway webpage.
-* Create a database connection called "historydb" on the gateway webpage
+* Create a database connection called "historydb" on the gateway webpage.
-* Create an internal user source using the Ignition gateway webpage, called "FlintiumUserSource"
+* Create an internal user source using the Ignition gateway webpage, called "FlintiumUserSource".
 * Import /flintium-security/roles.json using the tool located on project window: Flintium/Administration/Utilities/ExportImportRolesAndUsers
 * Import /flintium-security/users.json using the tool located on proejct window: Flintium/Administration/Utilities/ExportImportRolesAndUsers